aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

     -   Added CodeLenses to help users to produce Debug Configurations
 -   Removed functionality
     -   Using CodeLenses as a mechanism to launch debug sessions will be removed.
 Users familiar with the outgoing functionality are provided with an assisted transition path towards using Debug Configurations.
         -   the toolkit detects if users were using the previous CodeLens functionality based on the presence of a CodeLens configuration file (`{workspace}/.aws/templates.json`).
-For these users, lambda handlers that used to show Run/Debug CodeLenses will be decorated with a tooltip or Hover type construct.
-This construct mentions the functionality shift and offers to convert the function's old CodeLens configuration over to a new debug configuration.
+For these users, lambda handlers that used to show Run/Debug CodeLenses will be decorated to mention the functionality shift, and will offer to convert the function's old CodeLens configuration over to a new debug configuration.

 ### <a id="sample-debug-configurations"></a> Sample Debug Configurations